 Exterior scenes for Rura Penthe were filmed outside and on location at Bronson Park in Los Angeles.
 The scenes were filmed in warm weather, with William Shatner and DeForest Kelley trying to cover up the fact that they were sweating, and not freezing to death as was to be portrayed on screen.

 The network premiere of the movie brings "Star Trek" full circle.
-The original Star Trek (1966) series aired on the NBC network from 1966-69, as did the Animated Star Trek (1973) from 1973-74.
+The original Star Trek (1966) series aired on the NBC network from 1966-69, as did the Animated Star Trek: The Animated Series (1973) from 1973-74.
 The first four movies premiered on ABC-TV, and Star Trek V: The Final Frontier (1989) on CBS-TV, following with the last film starring the original cast premiering back on original network NBC.

 The technique of showing the translators so it appears that Chang is speaking English during the trial is similar to technique used for the German-speaking members of the court in Judgment at Nuremberg (1961).
 William Shatner starred in both films.